Interview Query

 • Silence is Consent

 The data starts from February 14, 2011, and ends on December 9, 2018.
-The dataset also contains the number of interactions per day, including shares and likes, as well as a day-on-day growth statistic.
+The dataset also contains the number of daily interactions, including shares and likes, and a day-on-day growth statistic.

-One project idea is to create and analyze the trends and growth of the said Facebook pages through a thorough look at the engagement statistics.
-Alternatively, a pseudo-sentiment analysis (without the use of NLP) can be introduced by analyzing the Facebook reactions (Like, Love, Haha, Wow, Sad, Angry) on these pages using posts from 2016 to 2018 (as Facebook introduced the reactions menu as an alternative to the singular Like button in 2016).
+One project idea is to create and analyze the trends and growth of the said Meta pages by thoroughly looking at the engagement statistics.
+Alternatively, a pseudo-sentiment analysis (without the use of NLP) can be introduced by analyzing the Meta reactions (Like, Love, Haha, Wow, Sad, Angry) on these pages using posts from 2016 to 2018 (as Meta introduced the reactions menu as an alternative to the singular Like button in 2016).

 Reddit Datasets And Project Ideas

-While Facebook and Twitter may get all the credit for being the conventional social media platforms for gathering social media datasets, Reddit offers a unique platform underutilized by many organizations and data scientists, overlooked frequently due to its unfamiliar setup.
+While Meta and X may get all the credit for being the conventional social media platforms for gathering social media data sets, Reddit offers a unique platform underutilized by many organizations and data scientists, overlooked frequently due to its unfamiliar setup.

-In spite of its different format, Reddit’s community-first approach is often more useful in generating business insights on target consumers once you account for the more than 50,000 niche communities (subreddits).
-While Reddit may not deliver the most extensive of datasets, the social media datasets from Reddit are collected from a user base that is easier to confirm as relevant, as they self-select themselves for you in the communities they choose to join.
+Despite its different format, Reddit’s community-first approach is often more useful in generating business insights on target consumers once you account for the more than 50,000 niche communities (subreddits).
+While Reddit may not deliver the most extensive datasets, the social media data sets from Reddit are collected from a user base that is easier to confirm as relevant, as they self-select themselves for you in the communities they choose to join.

 For Reddit, we tackle questions from the following databases: